-Amid skepticism and controversy, the world of art and sports converged and the MECCA Floor went on to be recognized as the world's largest pop art painting.
-The new floor catapulted Milwaukee as a forward-thinking, art-conscious city and ushered in a basketball golden age for the Milwaukee Bucks and Marquette Warriors.
+Amid skepticism and controversy, the world of sport and art converged making the MECCA Floor the World's Largest Pop Art Painting.
+The MECCA Floor catapulted Milwaukee as a forward-thinking, art-conscious city and ushered in a golden age of basketball for the Milwaukee Bucks and Marquette Warriors.

 "The MECCA isn't just a basketball floor or just a work of art.
 It is an idea that represents taking risks, thinking big and going after your dreams.
 Not only do I want to celebrate the spirit of innovation and of history, I want to use the floor to inspire new entrepreneurs, new innovators, new people who want to rewrite policy and run for office.
 I want it to be a symbol of: 'You can do it.
 Take the risk.
 Go after it.
-Leave a dent in the universe.'"
+Leave a dent in the universe."